 Read our full Coinbase review.

-The platform is geared towards crypto enthusiasts, beginners and serious investors alike.
 Getting started with eToro is straightforward and can be funded using a bank transfer or wire transfer with as little as USD 10.
 This is also the minimum trade which means investors can purchase Bitcoin with a small amount of money.

-The fees on eToro are straightforward with a flat 1% commission on Bitcoin purchases.
+The fees on eToro are a flat 1% commission on Bitcoin purchases.
 While the fees are a little higher compared to other crypto platforms, the spreads are very competitive.
 Overall, eToro is a trusted and regulated Bitcoin platform with an innovative mobile app to monitor a purchase on the move.

 Read our full eToro review.